When was CIBR Established? Why?

 - Participate in our Annual Medical Imaging Technology Showcase.

 What is the Medical Technology Showcase?

-The Medical Technology Showcase is CIBR’s signature event on Capitol Hill.
-This annual event features 12 display booths and 15 academic research posters that detail the impact imaging research has on patient care.
-Patients, academic researchers, and industry representatives partner together to showcase their research collaborations to Congress, and to ask the federal government to continue to support imaging research.
-See a full review of the most recent Medical Technology Showcase.
+The Medical Technology Showcase is the Academy’s signature event on Capitol Hill.
+This annual event feature imaging stakeholders from across the Academy’s membership including industry partners, patient advocacy groups, professional imaging societies, leadership from our academic departments as well as members of Academy’s Council of Early Career Investigators in Imaging.
+This event allows our membership to partner together to showcase their research collaborations to Congress, and to ask the federal government to continue to support imaging research.
+See a snapshot of the most recent Medical Technology Showcase.

 What are some of your recent legislative accomplishments?